• Process

 • A Study of Low-Annealing-Temperature Ohmic Contact on n-Type GaN Layers

-Shyh-Chiang Shen, Georgia Institute of Technology, Atlanta, GA
+Shyh-Chiang Shen, Georgia Institute of Technology

 Minkyu Cho, Georgia Institute of Technology, Atlanta, GA